Pyrus277/Pyrus277/README.md

      Lots of stuff.
 For a detailed breakdown, check out my website! http://pfoxtechcv.com

-     So far I'm self taught with everything listed there.
+     So far I'm self taught with everything listed there, but I'm coachable and eager for a mentor.
      For the better part of the past decade I've been a bartender, which I loved, but feel like it's time to move on to something completely different.

 <!---